NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall: Related Work

-\paragraph{Special strictly serializable techniques.} Some work utilizes a centralized sequencer to enforce strict serializability~\cite{li2017eris, Thomson:sigmod2012, faunadb, balakrishnan2012corfu, lu2020aria, lin2019mgcrab, ren2019slog, zhou2021foundationdb}.
-Because all transactions must contact the sequencer before execution (e.g., Eris~\cite{li2017eris}), besides the extra latency, the sequencer often becomes a single point of failure and scalability bottleneck.
+\paragraph{Special strictly serializable techniques.} In addition to the general techniques discussed above, there are several interesting research directions that use specialized techniques to provide strict serializability.
+Some work utilizes a centralized sequencer to enforce strict serializability~\cite{li2017eris, Thomson:sigmod2012, faunadb, balakrishnan2012corfu, lu2020aria, lin2019mgcrab, ren2019slog, zhou2021foundationdb}.
+Because all transactions must contact the sequencer before execution (e.g., Eris~\cite{li2017eris}), in addition to the extra latency, the sequencer can be a single point of failure and scalability bottleneck.
 Scaling out sequencers incurs extra costs, e.g., Calvin~\cite{Thomson:sigmod2012} requires all-to-all messages among sequencers for each transaction (epoch).
 Some ensure strict serializability by moving all data a transaction accesses to the same machine, e.g., LEAP~\cite{lin2016towards}.
 Some rely on program analysis and are application-dependent, e.g., the homeostasis protocol~\cite{roy2015homeostasis}.
 Some rely on extensive gossip messages for liveness, which lower throughput and increase latency, e.g., Ocean Vista~\cite{fan2019ocean} whose latency of a transaction cannot be lower than the gossiping delay of the slowest server even if this server is not accessed by the transaction.
 General techniques such as \sstx{} do not have the above limitations.